Nonreciprocity and odd viscosity in chiral active fluids: Excitation spectrum

 \section{Excitation spectrum}

 We continue by calculating the excitation spectrum in the presence of odd viscosity.
-For simplicity we assume that $\tauv$ and $\vecl$ are constants, and that ${\bf f} = 0$, such that the dynamics for the total momentum obeys
+For simplicity we assume that $\tauv$ is constant (e.g., as a result of an external field) so that $\vecl\simeq\vecl^0$ is also constant.
+We also set {\bf f } = 0 such that the dynamics of the hydrodynamic momentum of \eqref{eq:total_momntum_dynamics} obeys